wangdi4/llvm/llvm/docs/LangRef.rst

 The fourth argument specifies index of the element to be extracted from the current work-item slice.
 The ``index`` argument must be of an integer type.

-The fifth and sixth arguments are metadata strings which specify layout and memory scope of the matrix, respectively.
+The fifth argument is metadata string which specifies memory scope of the matrix.

 Semantics:
 """"""""""